cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 As soon as you include a “?” at the end of your query on Kagi, it will provide a summary of the results at the top.

-Very handy to save time and avoid checking a few websites when you only need a quick answer.
+It's very handy for saving time and avoiding checking several websites when you only need a quick answer.

 ![Quick response](assets/images/posts/2025/kagi/quick_response.png)

 ## Summarize

-If you have a long article, podcast, or video you don’t have time to read, Kagi Summarize allows you to get a short summary.
+If you have a long article, podcast, or video you don’t have time to read or watch, Kagi Summarize allows you to get a short summary.

 I mainly use it to check if the content is worth my time.